 As the COVID-19 coronavirus continues to present challenges to employers worldwide, we have created this frequently asked questions document to answer some of the most common questions we have been hearing from clients, friends and family members.
-This general FAQ is applicable as of March 29, 2020.
+This general FAQ is applicable as of May 18, 2020.
 The COVID-19 situation is changing rapidly, and we will make every effort to update this document with applicable information when appropriate.
-If you have any questions, please contact any member of the Pepper Hamilton Labor and Employment Practice Group or the COVID-19 Response Team.
+If you have any questions, please contact any member of the Pepper Hamilton or Troutman Sanders Labor and Employment Practice Groups.

 The information below incorporates guidance from the Centers for Disease Control and Prevention (CDC), but is not intended to be a substitute for professional medical advice, diagnosis or treatment.

 In the unlikely event the employee is at work when the employee receives the news, send the employee home immediately and follow the procedures outlined above.
 If the employee is not in the workplace, notify all potentially impacted employees of their potential exposure — meaning all employees who were in close contact with the infected employee (within six feet for several minutes) during the prior 14 days.
 Except for businesses that are deemed critical infrastructure or essential businesses (see Q&A below), send those employees home to self-quarantine for a period of at least 14 days.
 Employers should also conduct a deep clean of the diagnosed/potentially diagnosed employee’s workspace after waiting for at least 24 hours after the employee last came into contact with the workspace.
 Employers should not reveal the identity of the infected employee unless the infected employee has provided permission to share his or her name.
 Like with any illness, the reason for an employee’s absence is confidential and should not be shared with others.
 Depending on the nature of your workplace, you may also want to inform any potentially exposed customers, vendors and/or other building tenants.

 Follow the same steps as above.
-Except for businesses that are deemed critical infrastructure or essential businesses (see Q&A below), send the employee home to self-quarantine for 14 days and, if they develop symptoms, until the employee has been fever-free without the use of fever-reducing medications for at least three full days (72 hours); the employee’s other symptoms (e.g., cough, shortness of breath) have improved; and either at least seven days have passed since the employee’s symptoms first appeared or, if the employee is tested to determine if the employee is still contagious, and the employee has received two negative tests in a row, at least 24 hours apart.
+Except for businesses that are deemed critical infrastructure or essential businesses (see Q&A below), send the employee home to self-quarantine for 14 days and, if they develop symptoms, until the employee has been fever-free without the use of fever-reducing medications for at least three full days (72 hours); the employee’s symptoms have improved; and either at least 10 days have passed since the employee’s symptoms first appeared or, if the employee is tested to determine if the employee is still contagious, the employee has received two negative tests in a row, at least 24 hours apart.
 You should follow the same course of action with any employees with whom the reporting employee came in close contact over the prior 14 days.

-Yes, provided it is purely voluntary.
+Yes.
 Employers should not record employee temperatures.
 Employers should also provide sufficient tools to make sure thermometers are properly sanitized to lower the risk of passing infection to other employees.
 In some jurisdictions, employers must take employee temperatures and may not substitute this duty by having employees take their own temperatures.

-If an employer receives confidential medical information about an employee, the employer should take all reasonable steps to protect the privacy and medical information of the employee.
+If an employer receives confidential medical information about an employee, the employer should take all reasonable steps to protect the employee’s privacy and medical information.
 In general, employers are required to maintain all information about employee illnesses as a confidential medical record.
-If employers have hardcopy or electronic copies of employee medical files, those files should be kept separate from the employee’s other personnel records, and access to the medical records should be limited.
+If employers have hardcopy or electronic copies of employee medical files, those files should be kept separate from the employee’s other personnel records and access to the medical records should be limited.
 These files should be kept in a secure, locked filing cabinet or a password-protected electronic file.